AureliiiieP/Planting-optimization-with-Linear-Programming/README.md

 # Planting-optimization-with-Linear-Programming

-Small project to learn Linear Programming problems.
+Small project to learn how to design and solve Linear Programming models using PuLP.

 Optimize how to plant seeds in containers since it's Spring !

+## Introduction
 The goal is to decide how to allocate plants to the available containers based on their characteristics while minimizing number of containers used and amount of soil to prepare/buy.

 <img src="doc/plants.png"/>